pnlbwh/pnlpipe/README.md

     cd /project/dir
     git clone https://github.com/reckbo/pnlpipe.git && cd pnlpipe
-    export soft=<path/to/pp_software/dir>  # where pp_software will be installed
+    export soft=<path/to/pp_software/dir>  # where software modules will be installed

-# Example
+# Quick Example

 Run the standard PNL pipeline:

-    ./pipe init  # define your input paths for this project, makes 'inputPaths.yml' ./pipe std init # set parameters for 'std' pipeline, makes 'params.std'
+    ./pipe std init # set parameters for 'std' pipeline, makes `pnlpipe_params/std.params`
-    # Edit params.std and fill in mandatory fields (i.e. replace '*mandatory*' strings)
+    # Add your parameters to std.params, or leave the defaults
-    ./pipe std make # builds the prerequisite pp_software specified in 'params.std' ./pipe std run # runs the 'std' pipeline using 'params.std'
+    ./pipe std make # builds the prerequisite software specified in `std.params` ./pipe std run # runs the 'std' pipeline using all parameter combinations in `std.params`

 All output will be generated in `_data/<caseid>/`, including the final tract measures csv.
 To run the EPI correction pipeline, replace `std` with `epi`.

-# Details

-## How it works

-TODO
-* explain generally how it works
-* explain how params yaml can specify many parameters using lists
-* explain how to add custom pipeline and pp_software modules